stephencweiss/stephencharlesweiss.com/content/blog/2019-07-17/check-for-duplicates-count-case-exist-postgres.md

 END `;
 ```

-But that’s not what I’m looking for.
+But that's not what I'm looking for.
 I just need `TRUE`/`FALSE` which is what the `EXIST` returns natively.

 As a result, I simplified the query to the following:
 ```sql